virgilholmes/walrus/readme.md

 ```
 ## Usage

 Walrus opens a graphical interface.
+You have page forward,page back, and a refresh button.
+You have a home button that leads to a simple html website about this project.
+The normal new tab site is Google.
+The Bar at the top does NOT do a search, you must go to the exact webpage.